-As any US expat knows, there are a large number of tax forms that may need to be filed as a consequence of living abroad.
-You may be familiar with Form 2555 (Foreign Earned Income Exclusion) or Form 1116 (Foreign Tax Credit) from filing US taxes abroad.
-These forms are common and fairly simple to understand.
+As any US expat knows, there are a large number of tax forms that may need to be filed as a result of living abroad.
+Some of these forms are common and fairly simple to understand.
+Others, like Form 8621 — which is used to disclose passive foreign investments — are more difficult to understand.

-But in addition to the more typical expat forms are disclosure forms related to shareholders that apply to specific tax situations and must be filed according to very specific rules.
-It is important for you to understand all your required US tax disclosure forms.
-Form 8621 is one of these disclosure forms.
-Its title gives you information about who files it: “Form 8621 Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.”
-If you are a shareholder of a company or fund that fits the definition of a Passive Foreign Investment Company (“PFIC”) or Qualified Electing Fund (“QEF”) then you may have to file it.
+If this is you, it’s important for you to understand all your required US tax disclosure forms.
+Form 8621 is one of these tax forms.
+This form’s official title gives you information about who files it: “Form 8621 Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.”
+If you are a shareholder of a company or fund that fits the definition of a Passive Foreign Investment Company (“PFIC”) or Qualified Electing Fund (“QEF”), then you may need to add Form 8621 to your to-do list.

 Who Needs to File Form 8621?